gavinyork/zephyr3d/apps/doc/web/en/editor/plugins.md

 - `Install...` to install a packaged plugin from a `.zip` file
 - `Install Folder...` to install an unpacked plugin folder
+- `Link...` to link a plugin root folder directly into the editor for development (desktop editor only)
 - `New Template...` to generate a starter plugin package inside the editor

 After a plugin is installed you can: